How to protect your savings

 You’ve worked hard for your money, so you need to be certain it will be safe wherever you choose to put it

 Before the banking crisis in 2008, any well-known banking names running into trouble was almost unheard of.
-However, recent years have seen more than one bank collapse, which has made savers understandably nervous about whether or not their money is safe.
+However, recent years have seen more than one bank collapse, which has made bank account-holders understandably nervous about whether or not their money is safe.

 Fortunately, there are safeguards in place to protect savers’ hard-earned cash.